Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

-- Successfully implemented a variety of systems on my own and through referencing tutorials
+- Successfully implemented a variety of systems on my own.
-- Gained a lot of knowledge quickly about game programming and identified areas of strength and weakness for future improvement
+- Learned a great deal about game programming and identified areas of strengths and areas in need of improvement.

 ---